 As time went on, the most advanced support people developed procedures to periodically come on-site to do a review of the infrastructure, looking for hints of issues before they snowballed into huge problems.
 The trouble was, however, that the service technicians could only see what was happening on the day they were there.
 If something happened in the future, they would never know about it unless informed by the customer, and then it was back to the break-fix method.

-Managed services begins with Fortune 500 companies and their huge networks
+Managed services begin with Fortune 500 companies and their huge networks

 As large companies began to have equally large IT networks, they were the first to pave the way for managed services.
 Hardware and software vendors began to add new and better ways for systems to signal problems as early as possible using advancements in Simple Network Management Protocol (SNMP).

 The first systems that could take advantage of SNMP to monitor networks and turn the data gathered into usable information were complex to manage, geared only to large networks, and too expensive for small businesses.
 Luckily, by 2005, systems started to mature and allowed smaller companies to take advantage of this technology, effectively starting the widespread managed services movement.

 The managed software that is in place today allows providers to work towards two major goals:

 - Everything on the monitored network that will result in an issue or risk will send an alert to the managed service provider in real-time, when or even before it happens.

 - Every alert received is something important that needs to be addressed.